Vanishing first cohomology and strong 1-boundedness for von Neumann algebras: Background

 \subsection{Tracial von Neumann algebras and non-commutative laws}

 A tracial von Neumann algebra is a pair $(M,\tau)$ where $M$ is a von Neumann algebra and $\tau\colon M\to \bC$ is a faithful, normal, tracial state.
-We will primarily be interested in cases where $M$ is \emph{diffuse}, i.e. it has no nonzero minimal projections.
 The classical example is $\mathbb{M}_n(\bC)$ as a tracial von Neumann algebra with the tracial state $\tr_n$ given by

-This algebra is finite-dimensional, and is thus not diffuse.
+We will primarily be interested in cases where $M$ is \emph{diffuse}, i.e. it has no nonzero minimal projections.
+The above algebra is finite-dimensional, and is thus not diffuse.
 One interesting class of \emph{diffuse} tracial von Neumann algebras are the \emph{group von Neumann algebras}.
 For a discrete group, we define the \emph{left regular representation} $\lambda\colon G\to \mathcal{U}(\ell^{2}(G))$ by

 The \emph{group von Neumann algebra of $G$} is then